 Just as its sister hotels JK Place Capri and JK Place Florence, the Rome edition exudes luxury and elegance—and delights with wonderfully eclectic interiors.

 Florence and Capri aren’t exactly easy places to open a world-beating high-end boutique hotel.
 But by comparison, Rome is the big leagues.
 You can see why the minds behind JK Place wanted to wait until they could be assured of getting it right — and get it right they most certainly did.

-Michele Bönan’s designs may be some of the most recognizable in the business, but they’re always tailored to the location — here they’re stunning as always, a little more sober than the nautically inspired JK Capri, and a bit more vibrant than the very restrained Florence edition.
+Michele Bönan’s designs maybe some of the most recognizable in the business, but they’re always tailored to the location.
+In JK Place Roma, they’re stunning as always, a little more sober than the nautically inspired JK Capri, and a bit more vibrant than the very restrained Florence edition.

 Main text courtesy of Tablet Hotels.